John Byrne (illustrator): Art style

 Byrne has himself called his style a "collection of influences".
 He cites Neal Adams, Jack Kirby, John Buscema, and Steve Ditko as primary influences on his style, but continues to pick up on ideas that he sees and likes while constantly changing his tools and methods.
 Byrne is color blind for a narrow range of green and brown tones.
 During the first year that Byrne illustrated Iron Fist, he believed that the protagonist's costume was brown.
 While he experimented with his own hand-drawn lettering in the early 1980s, he developed computer fonts for his work in the 1990s, one in particular based on the handwriting of the letterer Jack Morelli.

 Personal life

 Byrne became a naturalized American citizen in 1988.
-He was previously a citizen of the UK and Canada, but no longer holds citizenship for those countries.
+He was previously a citizen of the UK and Canada, but no longer holds citizenship for those countries, though remaining proud of his English heritage.
 He was married to photographer and actress Andrea Braun Byrne until divorcing.
 They met at a convention in Chicago.
 Braun's son from a previous marriage is fellow professional comic book artist Kieron Dwyer, and Byrne became Dwyer's stepfather when the boy was 13 until Byrne divorced his mother.
 They only lived together for a short time as the young Dwyer soon moved to Los Angeles to live with his father.
 Byrne encouraged Dwyer's aspirations to be a cartoonist and assisted in landing Dwyer's first professional job drawing Batman #413 (Nov.
 1987).

-Byrne described his political views as centre-right, "There's a political party—or used to be—up in Canada called the Progressive Conservatives.
+Byrne says that his political views are center-right, "There's a political party—or used to be—up in Canada called the Progressive Conservatives.
 And I always liked the sound of that name.
 I liked what that imparted, that sort of 'let us go forward carefully' notion.
 So that's sort of how I've always thought of myself, as a progressive conservative."

-Byrne has never done drugs and only drinks alcohol very sparingly.
+Byrne has never done drugs other than alcohol.

 Since 2015, Byrne no longer attends any conventions regularly and makes rare public appearances.
 He made an appearance at the 2018 Fan Expo Boston, where he spoke at two events, both titled "Spotlight on John Byrne" on August 11 and 12, and an autograph signing with William Shatner.

 Awards

 Byrne received the Favourite Comic Book Artist Eagle Awards in 1978 and 1979, and a 1980 Inkpot Award.
-In 2008, Byrne was inducted into the Canadian Comic Book Creator Hall of Fame.
+In 2008, he was inducted into the Canadian Comic Book Creator Hall of Fame.
 In 2015, Byrne was inducted into the Will Eisner Hall of Fame, alongside judges' choices Marge (Marjorie Henderson Buell) and Bill Woggon and elected inductees Chris Claremont, Denis Kitchen, and Frank Miller.